muledagnaw/Power-BI-Data-Visualization-Projects/README.md

 ---

-## 🧩 Project 1: From Excel Workbook to Stunning Report
+## 🧩 Project 1

 ### 🔍 Overview

-In this project I completed the Microsoft Learn tutorial **“From Excel workbook to stunning report in Power BI Desktop”**.
 The goal was to transform raw Excel data into a **professionally designed, interactive Power BI report** and publish it to the Power BI Service for sharing and collaboration.

 ---